 This post is for information only.
 You are responsible for reviewing and using this information appropriately.
 This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.
 Requirements are updated frequently and you should make sure to do your own research and reach out to professional legal, tax, and business advisers, as needed.
 Businesses outside of Iowa will have different steps and requirements.
 To sell products using the Shopify platform, you must comply with the laws of the jurisdiction of your business and your customers, the Shopify Terms of Service, the Shopify Acceptable Use Policy, and any other applicable policies.

 Fun fact: In 2019, Iowa was ranked one of the top 10 US states to do business in by CNBC.
 Why?
-Because living in a state with a low cost of living effortlessly decreases overhead so you can focus on getting a business up and running rapidly.
+Because living in a state with a low cost of living effortlessly decreases overhead so you can focus on starting a business quickly and easily.
 Whether you’re looking for a place to call home to launch a new venture—or you already live in Iowa and want to take your idea to the next level—Iowa is an excellent place to launch your business.
 If you’re debating which type of business structure is right for you, an Iowa limited liability company (LLC) is worth serious thought.
 Here’s how to start your own Iowa LLC.

 How to start an LLC in Iowa